101 Walnut Lane

 Princeton, NJ 08540

-Michael Carl Green teaches piano (jazz) & improvisation, music theory and trumpet at Westminster Conservatory of Music.
+Michael Carl Green teaches piano and jazz improvisation, music theory, arranging, composition, and trumpet at Westminster Conservatory of Music.

-Michael Green is a published composer, and was appointed the Princeton Brass Band's composer-in-residence in 2008, with more than 10 compositions or arrangements premiered since then.
-A 2011 composition ("Keewadhin Connection," for two oboes and piano) was premiered by Elaine Douvas (Metropolitan Opera Orchestra principal oboist) at the Hidden Valley Music Seminars in Carmel, California.
+As a published composer, Mr. Green was appointed the Princeton Brass Band's composer-in-residence in 2008 and 12 compositions or arrangements have been premiered since then.
+A recent composition Keewahdin Connection for two oboes and piano was premiered by Elaine Douvas (Metropolitan Opera Orchestra principal oboist) at the prestigious Hidden Valley Music Seminars in Carmel, California.
+A chamber ensemble work Elegy: Before Their Time for oboe, harp, piano and strings was premiered at Rider University in 2014.
+Other recent commissions have included several compositions for concert band and other ensembles.